Instant Pot Stuffed Peppers

 - You should be able to fit 4 medium/large peppers in a 6 quart Instant Pot.
 If you have an 8 quart pot, you can probably fit 5 medium/large peppers.
 They need to be cooked in a single layer, on top of the metal trivet that comes with most Instant Pot models.

 - You will only need 1/2 pound of ground beef to make enough filling for 4-5 peppers.
-If you buy a 1 pound package of ground beef, you can freeze the other half for later, or use it to make a small batch of tacos, 2-3 burgers or Instant Pot spaghetti with a light meat sauce.
+If you buy a 1 pound package of ground beef, you can freeze the other half for later, or use it to make a small batch of tacos, 2-3 burgers or Instant Pot spaghetti.

 Instant Pot Stuffed Peppers